 Results indicate that the DRZ from the shaft extends to a radial distance of less than one shaft radius (3.04 m).
 Waterstop excavation extends the DRZ radially to about 1.4 shaft radii (4.3 m).
 However, this extension is localized within the span of the concrete component and extends minimally past the waterstop edge.
 The DRZ extent reduced rapidly after the concrete and asphalt restrained creep of the surrounding salt.
 After 20 years, the spatial extent of the DRZ is localized near the asphalt-concrete interface, extending spatially into the salt at a distance of less than 2 m.
-Based on these results, construction of waterstop extends well beyond the maximum extent of the DRZ.
-Furthermore, the waterstop extends well beyond the years after emplacement), albeit over only a short length of the flow path.
+Based on these results, construction of waterstops is possible without substantially increasing the DRZ.
+Furthermore, the waterstop extends well beyond the maximum extent of the DRZ surrounding the shaft and effectively blocks this flow path (within 2 years after emplacement), albeit over only a short length of the flow path.